luciusmagn/magnusi.tech/posts/huoh.md

 "Hi?" there was something about this strange woman for Jake.

-"I hear people generally shake hends when they meet," Alice said, extending her hand.
+"I hear people generally shake hands when they meet," Alice said, extending her hand.

 "They usually do, but it's the other hand, not left," Jake then extended his right hand, Alice switched, and shaked his hand, grabbing it pretty hard in the process.